tushar-sharma/tushar-sharma.github.io/_posts/2014-02-08-idea-of-god.md

 <br>

 My purpose is not to authenticate or refute any religious belief.
-I believe religion as a private affair.
-People like Spinoza have long argued separation of Church and state, though some countries are still plagued by religious fundamentalism.
+I believe religion is a private affair.
+Philosophers like Spinoza have long argued separation of Church and state, though some countries are still plagued by religious fundamentalism.

 Most of the religion rely on miracles for indoctrinating people.
 Indoctrination robs people of questioning authority.
 Countless innocent people have been prosecuted in the name of religion like Bruno and Galileo.

 But what is miracle?
 Is talking to someone over long distance over phone miracle?
 It's not since in this century most of us are taught how technology works.
-But if I could time travel to medieval past and reveal to them an ordinary phone, they might held me in high reverence.
+But if I could time travel to medieval past and reveal to them an ordinary phone, they might hold me in high reverence.
 One century's magic is another's century's science.

 #### Chicken or the Egg